 IVML provides the following type-specific operations: isTypeOf(), isKindOf() and typeOf().
 The first two operations are similar to the related operations in OCL.
 The latter one returns the actual type (MetaType) of a decision variable, compound field or container element.
 MetaType allows equality and unequality comparisons.
 In addition, the collections provide the operations typeSelect and typeReject which select elements from a collection according to their actual type based on the isTypeOf operation.
-Currently, IVML neither supports re-typing or casting.
+Currently, IVML neither supports re-typing nor casting, but implicit casting though dynamic dispatch of user-defined operations (see Section 3.1.14).

 Side effects